17seannnn/matchings-from-text/README.md

 ### Updates

-- Search for matches from any file
+- Search for matchings from any file
 - Add any cases param
 - Add short help '-h'
 - Add check.sh for tests